Fixed-point arithmetic: Applications

 Binary fixed-point (binary scaling) was widely used from the late 1960s to the 1980s for real-time computing that was mathematically intensive, such as flight simulation and in nuclear power plant control algorithms.
-It is still used in many DSP applications and custom made microprocessors.
-Computations involving angles would use binary angular measurement (BAM).
+It is still used in many DSP applications and custom-made microprocessors.
+Computations involving angles would use binary angular measurement.

-Binary fixed point is used in the STM32G4 series CORDIC co-processors and in the discrete cosine transform (DCT) algorithms used to compress JPEG images.
+Binary fixed point is used in the STM32G4 series CORDIC co-processors and in the discrete cosine transform algorithms used to compress JPEG images.